+Market Order.
 A market order is a request to sell shares of our common stock promptly at the current market price.
-Market order sales are only available at www.computershare.com/investor, through Investor Centre, or by calling the Administrator directly at 1-800-851-9677.
-Market order sale requests received at www.computershare.com/investor, through Investor Centre, or by telephone will be placed promptly upon receipt during market hours (normally 9:30 a.m. to 4:00 p.m.
-Eastern Standard Time).
+A market order may be submitted online at www.shareowneronline.com or by telephone at (800) 468-9716 or (651) 450-4064 (if outside the United States).
+If a market order is submitted during market hours (normally 9:30 a.m. to 4:00 p.m.
+Eastern Time), the Plan Administrator will promptly submit the order to its broker for sale on the open market.
 Any orders received outside of market hours will be submitted to the Administrator's broker on the next day the market is open.
 Sales proceeds will equal the market price of the sale obtained by the Administrator's broker, net of taxes and fees.
-The Administrator will use commercially reasonable efforts to honor requests by participants to cancel market orders placed outside of market hours.
+Once submitted, a market order cannot be cancelled by the participant.
 Depending on the number of shares being sold and current trading volume in the shares, a market order may only be partially filled or not filled at all on the trading day in which it is placed, in which case the order, or remainder of the order, as applicable, will be cancelled at the end of such day.
-To determine if your shares were sold, you should check your account online at www.computershare.com/investor or call the Administrator directly at 1-800-851-9677.
 If your market order sale was not filled and you still want the shares to be sold, you will need to re-enter the sale request.
-The price shall be the market price of the sale obtained by the Administrator's broker, less a service fee of \$25.00 and a processing fee of \$0.12 per share sold.